sruthimoorthy/EcoDataExtractorApp/README.md

 You have three options:

 #### Option 1: Using Pre-built Executable (Recommended)
-1. Download the latest release from the [Releases page](https://github.com/yourusername/EcoDataExtractorApp/releases)
+1. Download the latest release from the [Releases page](https://github.com/yourusername/LitStructorLLM/releases)
-2. Download the `LLM_Data_Extractor.exe` file
+2. Download the `LitStructorLLM.exe` file
 3. Double-click to run the application

 #### Option 2: Run from Source